 American Job Interview Tips

-A job search in America requires more than just the obvious American resume writing and translation.
+A job search in the USA requires more than just the obvious American resume with USA cover letter writing and translation.
 You have to pass the American job interview and face issues that probably did not even cross your mind when you start planning to go for jobs in the USA.

 Do not misjudge the impact they can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to the USA are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 You must exercise a high degree of security awareness due to security situation and ongoing political tensions.

 In recent years, the USA authorities have carried out many operations and arrests as a result of investigations into terrorist networks.